o3de/sig-network/testing-guidance/workflow-tests/multiplayer/basic-multiplayer-workflow-tests.md

 # Multiplayer Testing

-These tests are designed to cover the basic functionality related to running a level from a project that is intended to be multiplayer.
+These tests are designed to cover the basic functionality related to running a level from a Multiplayer project.

 General Documentation for this feature set: [https://docs.o3de.org/docs/user-guide/gems/reference/multiplayer/](https://docs.o3de.org/docs/user-guide/gems/reference/multiplayer/)